SCBI-ForestGEO/McGregor_climate-sensitivity-variation/manuscript/paper_outline.md

 *1. paragraph summarizing main results--> primary conclusions*

-We partially supported the hypothesis that crown exposure--either relative to neighbors or topographically--makes trees more vulnerable to drought.
+We partially supported the hypothesis that crown exposure makes trees more vulnerable to drought.
 Co-dominant trees had the highest drought resistance.
 Dominant trees had lower resistance, likely because they are the most exposed.
 Other studies have found clear evidence of greater drought sensitivity in trees with exposed crowns (e.g., [Suarez et al. 2004](https://besjournals.onlinelibrary.wiley.com/doi/pdf/10.1111/j.1365-2745.2004.00941.x)
 ;[Scharnweber et al. 2019](https://www.sciencedirect.com/science/article/pii/S1125786518302017)).
 At the same time, intermediate and suppressed trees had even lower resistance.
-This indicates that other mechanisms such as competition or rooting depth were important in this forest.
+This indicates that other mechanisms such as competition or rooting depth were important.
 (Also note that our study design was not ideal for testing the role of canopy position.
-Current canopy position is a conservative separator of canopy position: trees currently in the sub-canopy were most likely in subcanopy positions in the past (assuming canopy trees are rarely overtopped by neighbors), but current canopy trees may have been in subcanopy positions in the past.
-Height may be a more reliable predictor of past canopy position than is current canopy position, and probably explains a large portion of variation in canopy position.
-We also had relatively low variation in terms of exposure-- we had no trees with completely exposed crowns, and variation in elevation is modest (in both absolute terms and relative to surrounding topography). )
+Current canopy position is a conservative separator of canopy position: trees may currently be in more dominant positions than they were at the time, but backwards movement is unlikely.
+This would bias against finding a signficant effect for H1.2.
+Height may be a more reliable predictor of past canopy position than is current canopy position, and explains a portion of variation in canopy position.)

+Proximity to stream--either vertical (elev) or horizontal (distance)-- did not increase drought resistance; rather, it tended to decrease resistance (H1.3a).
+This may be because individuals growing further from water are acclimatized to drier conditions.
+However, the increase in drought resistance with distance from stream was less for small than large trees (H1.3b), indicating a potential importance of root depth/volume in conferring drought resistance.

 ## Acknowledgements